rose839/PMF/README.md

 # PMF
-A process management frame for parallel network requests process
+A process management frame for parallel network requests handle.